#1 Public Enemy Number One—The Hose

 #2 Capitalizing Your Floor

-As pioneers in the capitalization of a latacrete grout program, we can’t emphasize enough how much implementing this or a similar program will help increase your ROI.
+As pioneers in the capitalization of a epoxy grout program, we can’t emphasize enough how much implementing this or a similar program will help increase your ROI.
 We’ve found Facility Managers, Operators, and those at store level avoiding any possible projects that might affect their bonus.
 The first thing they avoid is their grout.
 We’ve seen associates go as far as to put concrete tiles back into place to avoid the costs incurred by a proper repair.
 I’m sorry to tell you, you’re costing yourself CONSIDERABLY more in the long run.
-By using latacrete grout and capitalizing your grout program, you’re not only saving yourself money—you’re saving yourself time and the headache that may be a rotted, spongy subfloor.
+By using epoxy grout and capitalizing your grout program, you’re not only saving yourself money—you’re saving yourself time and the headache that may be a rotted, spongy subfloor.

 #3 Puddles of Water – Deeper Issues